MCG-NJU/CGA-Net/README.md

 ## Usage

 This module can be leveraged in any existing point-based segmentation networks.
-Here we provide an example of how to apply CGA module to CloserLook3D, which can be run as follows:
+Here we provide an example of how to apply CGA module to CloserLook3D, please refer to [examples/CloserLook3D/README.md](https://github.com/MCG-NJU/CGA-Net/blob/main/examples/CloserLook3D/README.md).

-`cd examples/CloserLook3D`
-`sh train_s3dis.sh`

 For other backbones, one can try to modify the source code in [CGA/cga.py](https://github.com/MCG-NJU/CGA-Net/blob/main/CGA/cga.py).